talor-hammond/react-native-thunder-talks/README.md

 3. Create two text inputs in App.js, setState just like we would with React, pass those as arguments to our addNumbers function
     * 1 and 2 as a string and make it log 12 as a joke
         * Go back and cast the strings one, two as numbers w Number()
+4. Do a ternary w 'submitted' to show results on submitted true we can use what we know from React